-Respondents at design firms were significantly mare inclined (46%) toward the US "definitely" adhering to Kycto-type protocols than were those at build firms (35%, at the 95% confidence level).
-Conversely, those at build firms were significantly more likely to think the US "definitely should not" adhere to such agreements (18%) than were those at design firms (9%, at the 95% confidence level) or build firms (12%, at the 90% confidence level).

-vis Chambers, a principal with Chamberland Development, Lakeland, Fla.: "If we adhere to Kyoto and China does not, we will not be able to compete economically and should just hand over the keys."
+Respondents at design firms were significantly more indired (46%) toward the US "definitely" adhering to Kycto-type protocols than were those at build firms (35%, at the 95% confidence level) or owing firms (38%, at the 90% confidence level).
+Conversely, those at build firms were significantly more likely to think the US "definitely should nd" adhere to such agreements (18%) than were those at design firms (9%, at the 95% confidence level) or build firms (12%, at the 90% confidence level). vis Chambers, a principal with Chamberland Development, Lakeland, Fla.: "If we adhere to Kyoto and China does not, we will not be able to compete economically and should just hand over the keys."
 Eric P. Rogers, a mechanical engineer with McClure Engineering Associates, St. Louis, echoed this sentiment: "Unless China and India agree to limit carbon/fossil fuel usage, then what the USA does will have little or no impact."